calebowens/web-element-composition-utility/README.md

 For usage with deno you can use the import link `https://deno.land/x/wecu@<VERSION_NUMBER>/deno_dist/index.ts`.

-For bundling deno you'll need to use the libs "dom" and "es2015".
+For bundling deno you'll need to use the enable libs "dom" and "es2015" in your deno.json.

 ## Examples